mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 > insert run results

 <a name="snapshots"></a>
 ## Customizing: Making snapshots

 MATLAB is great and all but it's even better with some toolboxes.
-In this tutorial we'll add the Image Processing Toolbox to our container and snapshot an image from that.
+In this tutorial we'll add the Image Processing Toolbox (or pick one of your favorites) to our container and snapshot an image from that.
 We will then launch a new container based on our new customized image.

-1. Launch a MATLAB Container in vnc mode
+Launch a MATLAB Container in vnc mode so we can access the desktop client.

 ```bash
 docker run -it --rm -p 6080:6080 mathworks/matlab -vnc
 ```

-2. Run MATLAB as sudo
+Connect to the session usign https://localhost:6080 and open a MATE terminal.
+Click on the icon in the lower left of the desktop's task bar and select "System Tools>MATE Terminal".
+We need to run MATLAB in admin mode in order to modify the installation.
+To do that we run MATLAB as sudo mode.

 ```bash
 sudo matlab